pbauermeister/dfd/doc/README.md

 ### 3. Including not-rendered snippet

-You can include another snippet that is not rendered as graphic file.
+You can include another snippet that is not rendered as image file.
 #### a.
 Included snippet

 Here we first define the snippet `included-snippet-2`.
 The leading `<`